 In this context, a new framework, called Delphes [2], has been developed, for a fast simulation of a general-purpose collider experiment [3].
 Using this framework, observables such as cross-sections and efficiencies after event selection can be estimated for specific processes.
-Starting from the output of event generators, the simulation of the detector response takes into account the subdetector resolutions, by smearing the kinematics of final-state particles (i.e. those considered as stable by the event generator 1).
+Starting from the output of event generators, the simulation of the detector response takes into account the subdetector resolutions, by smearing the kinematics of final-state particles (i.e. those considered as stable by the event generator ).

-Delphes includes the most crucial experimental features, such as (Fig. 1):
+Delphes includes important experimental features, such as (Fig. 1):

 - 1. the geometry of both central and forward detectors,

 - 2. the effect of magnetic field on tracks,

-- 3. the reconstruction of photons, leptons, jets, b-jets, τ -jets and missing transverse energy,
+- 3. the reconstruction of photons, leptons, jets, b-jets, $\tau$ -jets and missing transverse energy,

 - 4. a lepton isolation,

 - 5. a trigger emulation,

 - 6. an event display.

 Although Delphes yields much realistic results than a simple "parton-level" analysis, it has some limitations.
 Detector geometry is idealised, being uniform, symmetric around the beam axis, and having no cracks nor dead material.
-Secondary interactions, multiple scatterings, photon conversion and bremsstrahlung are also neglected.
+The propagated particles do not suffer secondary interactions nor multiple scatterings that would affect their integrity or path throughout the detector.
+Photon conversion and bremsstrahlung due to the magnetic field are also neglected.

 Several common datafile formats can be used as input in Delphes [a], in order to process events from many different generators.
 Delphes creates output data in a ROOT ntuple [4].
 This output contains a copy of the generator-level data, the analysis data objects after reconstruction, and possibly the results of the trigger emulation [b].
-In option Delphes can produce a reduced output file in .lhco text format, which is limited to the list of the reconstructed high-level objects in the final states [c].
+In option Delphes can produce a reduced output file in \.lhco text format, which is limited to the list of the reconstructed high-level objects in the final states [c].